smallhelm/level-fact-base/README.md

  * `E` - ***Entity*** - an id that represents an entity i.e. `"user10"`
  * `A` - ***Attribute*** - the attribute the fact is about i.e. `"email"`
  * `V` - ***Value*** - the attribute value i.e. `"some@email"`
- * `T` - ***Time*** - when this fact became true
+ * `T` - ***Transaction*** - when this fact became true
  * `O` - ***Assertion/Retraction*** - whether the fact was asserted or retracted

 ### The power of facts
 Using a fact based information model inherently provide these 3 benefits.

 #### 1 - Flexible data model

-Only storing facts makes adapting to changing requirements easy.
+When you write data you don't need to think much about how it will be queried later.
+You simply assert attributes about an entity.
+Facts are not tightly coupled with structure.

 #### 2 - Built in, queryable history and auditing
 Most databases only remember the last thing that was true.
-For example
+For example:

 ```txt
  - April 1 -